 Saved up your pocket money from babysitting Sylgar and bought yourself Xanathar’s Guide to Everything?
 You’ll be needing this spell booster deck!
 It contains everything.
 Well, no, but it does have all 95 spells from the book, letting you top up your spell lists no matter what your choice of caster is.

 Because sometimes brawn is better, you might prefer a Fighter to a Wizard.
 Maybe all that time meditating provides no help in recalling all those juicy Monk abilities.
 Or perhaps you just like to play races that get to do cool things, then this deck is for you!
 This deck contains 61 cards to help you remember everything from Battle Master maneuvers to spell-like racial abilities (like an Aasimar’s Light, or a drow’s Faerie Fire).
 Next time you’re testing your mettle against their metal, you’ll be more than ready with this deck.

 Now you’re armed with the knowledge to put down that highwaymen group and hopefully shed enough wallet weight to get over that pit trap, but wait!
 Disaster has struck, you mindlessly reach for your deck of choice after the session’s snacks have been broken out; the mixture of pizza grease, Cheetos dust and Mountain Dew fizz thick on your hands.
 Fear not brave adventurers!
-Each and every one of these useful cards is laminated and easily wiped clean of the horrors of tabletop based battle, phew!
+Each and every one of these useful cards are laminated and easily wiped clean of the horrors of tabletop-based battle, phew!